w3f/Grants-Program/project_MPT.md

 #### Description

-Marco Polo Technologies is an infrastructure as a service company that bridges the gap between traditional finance and innovative digital solutions, aiming at connecting real-world assets with digital finance.
-Our infrastructure serves as a secure and compliant foundation to support diverse business models and for companies in turnaround phases seeking a technological edge.
-With customizable workflows and a range of pre-built and *ad hoc* functions, businesses can integrate our solution into existing digital or offline models.
+Marco Polo Technologies is an infrastructure company that bridges the gap between traditional finance and innovative digital solutions, aiming at connecting real-world assets with digital finance within private markets.
+Our infrastructure serves as a secure and compliant foundation to support diverse business models and for companies in turnaround phases seeking a technological edge; with customizable workflows and a range of pre-built and *ad hoc* functions, businesses can integrate our solution into existing digital or offline models.
 Additionally, we are developing a user-friendly UI architecture, enabling non-tech-savvy clients to swiftly create their alternative finance platforms with a close to *drag-and-drop* experience.

-Moreover, businesses can expand into previously underserved markets, connecting real-world assets to a broader audience.
-Our ongoing efforts harness the synergy between asset owners, investors, and issuers, facilitating transformative changes within private markets into public-like, frictionless models, injecting liquidity, accessibility, and transparency into digital private market investments, making them more impactful, appealing, and inclusive.
+Moreover, businesses can expand into previously underserved markets, connecting real-world assets to a broader audience; our ongoing efforts harness the synergy between asset owners, investors, and issuers, facilitating transformative changes within private markets into public-like, frictionless models, injecting liquidity, accessibility, and transparency into digital private market investments, making them more impactful, appealing, and inclusive.

 #### Marco Polo Technologies, Substrate and Polkadot - A brief description of our project.